-For some asset types, you can see the lineage of each asset in projects and catalogs.
-Lineage is the history of the events performed on the asset in Watson Studio, Watson Knowledge Catalog, and Watson Machine Learning.
-A lineage event is an action that changes or copies the asset.
-For example, editing the asset description is a lineage event, but viewing the asset is not a lineage event.
+For some asset types, you can see the activities of each asset in projects and catalogs.
+The activities graph shows the history of the events performed on the asset in Watson Studio, Watson Knowledge Catalog, and Watson Machine Learning.
+An event is an action that changes or copies the asset.
+For example, editing the asset description is an event, but viewing the asset is not an event.

-To view lineage for an asset, click the asset name in a project or catalog and click the Lineage page.
-The lineage graph shows a timeline of events.
-Summary information about the asset’s lineage shows where asset was created, how many times it was added to projects or catalogs, what the last event for it was, and when the last event happened.
+To view activities for an asset, click the asset name in a project or catalog and click the Activities page.
+The activities graph shows a timeline of events.
+Summary information about the asset shows where asset was created, how many times it was added to projects or catalogs, what the last event for it was, and when the last event happened.
 Click an event to see its details.
 The first event for each asset is its creation.

-You can see this type of information about each lineage event:
+You can see this type of information about each event:

 - Where: In which catalog or project the event occurred.

 - Who: The name of the user who performed the action, unless the action was automated.
-Automated actions generate lineage events, but don’t show user names.
+Automated actions generate events, but don’t show user names.

 - What: A description of the action.
 Some events show details about the original and updated values.

-Watch this short video to see how to track lineage of a data asset.
+Watch this short video to see how to track activities of a data asset.

 Requirements and limitations